jensmalmgren/FFTMonitor/README.md

 The Fast Fourier algorithm is fundamental to our modern lives.
 Derek Muller at the Veritasium YouTube channel has made a [movie](https://youtu.be/nmgFG7PUHfo?si=u0cPJpFhG6RegTgw) about the algorithm.
 It is great to watch to get to understand what the Fourier algorithm is about.

+Derek refers to another (video)[https://youtu.be/spUNpyF58BY?si=-4UGiGv8g-1QV87w] by Grant Sanderson on the 3Blue1Brown YouTube channel.
+That video is much more math-centric but still fun to watch.

+If you are new to programming C# I suggest downloading Visual Studio from Microsoft.
+You can download the code as a zip archive in the green button at this repository.
+After downloading Visual Studio, you get the necessary libraries via the Nuget interface.
+You need to get NAudio, FFTSharp, and ScottPlot.

+I have one microphone on my computer, which I select automatically in this program.
+If you have no microphone or more, it might not work.
+Initially, I had issues with the microphone being turned off.
+I had to enable it by right-clicking the speaker symbol in the taskbar.
+Select sounds.
+Click on the recording tab.
+Select the microphone and click Properties.
+On the levels tab and microphone array, there was a little button with a red stop sign.
+You can click that to turn it on.
+I am still trying to understand why this is there, but it prohibits NAudio from reading the microphone on my computer.

+Good luck!